IAI Searcher: Forpost-R

 The Forpost-R is the designation for the Russian developed UCAV based on the IAI Searcher.
 In 2008, Russia had approached Israel to import drones following the Russo-Georgian War, with Israel refusing to provide armed drones, an agreement was made to provide IAI Searchers MKII.

-According to a YouTube video and information published by the Russian Ministry of Defense on March 13, 2022 (three weeks after Russia had started its full-scale invasion of Ukraine), Russian armed forces have used an armed version of the Forpost-R to destroy a multiple launch rocket system of the Ukrainian army from an altitude of 3,000 m using guided missiles.
+According to a YouTube video and information published by the Russian Ministry of Defense on March 13, 2022 (three weeks after the start of Russo-Ukrainian war), Russian armed forces have used an armed version of the Forpost-R to destroy a multiple launch rocket system of the Ukrainian army from an altitude of 3,000 m using guided missiles.

 According to a video surfaced online and information published by the Russian Ministry of Defense on June 21, 2024, Russian armed forces used a strike version of the Forpost-R unmanned aerial vehicle to destroy militants in Syria.

+In March 2025, an export version of the Forpost-R, known as Forpost-RE, was unveiled at the IDEX 2025 military booth in Dubai.
 On April 20, 2025, Ukraine claimed to intercept and shot down a Russian "Forpost" at an altitude of 4 km for the first time using an interceptor drone.